 You will receive an email with confirmation of your move-in appointment once you have submitted your appointment request.
 It is important to note that you are only eligible to move into your residence during the pre-approved appointment.
 Early or late arrivals cannot be accommodated.

-Arriving to campus: Upon arrival to campus, please follow the directional signage and make your way to Student Housing Services.
-Once arriving, you will be greeted on the roadside by a member of the Glendon Housing Services team.
-Please be prepared to show, through your car window, your YUCard or government issued ID.
+Arriving to campus: Upon arrival to campus, please follow the directions provided in your move-in email.
+A member of our team will meet you to provide you with your key.
+Please be prepared to show your YUCard or government issued ID.
 Once your ID has been verified, you will receive your welcome package which will include your residence access card and room keys.
 Next, you will proceed to your residence.

 Arriving at your residence: Upon arrival at your residence, please unload your vehicle at your designated residence entrance.
-Nose and mouth coverings must always be worn, except when you are in your residence room.
+Mouth and nose coverings must always be worn, except when you are in your residence room.
 A maximum of two persons may help with your move.
 Additional guests must remain outside of the residence.